Gregor Žerjav: Personal life

 Gregor Žerjav was married to Milena Žerjav, née Lavrenčič.
-The couple had three children, first Borut, then the twins Nadina and Tatjana (born 5 March 1912 in Gorizia).
+The couple had three children, first the twins Nadežda Nada and Tatjana (born 5 March 1912 in Gorizia) and later Borut (born in Graz/Gradec 1 December 1916).

 The last years of his life he suffered tuberculosis; for an attempt of operative surgery he went to Berlin to the Charité as one of the first patients of Ferdinand Sauerbruch when using the iron lung there.

 About half a year later he died in his estate in Poljče near Radovljica, and was buried in Žale Cemetery in Ljubljana.

 His wife and this daughter Tatjana also died of tuberculosis later on.

 His son Borut Žerjav became a journalist and lived in Paris.
 His daughter Nadina Abarth-Žerjav was married to Carlo Abarth.